hiperiondev/stack_vm/docs/assembler/index.rst

 * ARG_I16: Signed 16 bits number.
 * ARG_I32: Signed 32 bits number.
 * ARG_F32: Float 32 bits number.
-* ARG_STR: String
+* ARG_STR: String.
 * ARG_NVL: Have n values from previous argument, next argument is type.
-This type is not actually supported by the VM but exist for future expansions
+This type is not actually supported by the VM but exist for future expansions.

 |
 | *In program all numbers can be expressed as decimal or hexadecimal*